 Life Stages fund

 A fund type that varies as you age.
 This type of fund is managed by your fund manager and automatically changes your investment options as you hit certain “milestone ages”.
+They generally start with riskier high-growth investments and move towards conservative as you reach retirement age.

 You can learn more about the different types of KiwiSaver funds here.

-How does the KiwiSaver Government contribution work?
+How does the KiwiSaver government contribution work?

-However, if you contribute less than $1,042.86 from your salary, you can make voluntary contributions to ensure you receive the full payment from the Government.
+However, if you contribute less than $1042.86 from your salary, you can make voluntary contributions to ensure you receive the full payment from the government.

-This Government contribution is only valid up until the age of 65, when you become eligible to withdraw your savings.
+The government contribution is only valid up until the age of 65, when you become eligible to withdraw your savings.

 How can you use KiwiSaver for a first home withdrawal?